-Based upon an analysis of our income and assets for the taxable three months ended September 30, 2019, we do not believe we were a passive foreign investment company (a "PFIC") for our most recent tax year.
+Based upon an analysis of our income and assets for the taxable nine months ended March 31, 2020, we do not believe we were a passive foreign investment company (a "PFIC") for our most recent tax year.
 In general, if at least 75% of our gross income for any taxable year consists of passive income or at least 50% of the average quarterly value of assets is attributable to assets that produce passive income or are held for the production of passive income, including cash, then we will be classified as a PFIC for U.S. federal income tax purposes.
 Passive income for this purpose generally includes dividends, interest, certain royalties and rents, and gains from commodities and securities transactions.
 Passive assets for this purpose generally includes assets held for the production of passive income.
 Accordingly, passive assets generally include any cash, cash equivalents and cash invested in short-term, interest bearing, debt instruments or bank deposits that are readily convertible into cash.
 Since PFIC status depends upon the composition of our income and assets and the market value of our assets from time to time, and as the determination of PFIC status must be made annually at the end of each taxable year, there can be no assurance that we will not be considered a PFIC for any future taxable year.
 Investors should be aware that our gross income for purposes of the PFIC income test depends on the receipt of active revenue, and there can be no assurances that such active revenue will continue, or that we will receive other gross income that is not considered passive for purposes of the PFIC income test.
 If we were a PFIC for any taxable year during a U.S. investor's holding period for the ordinary shares or ADSs, we would ordinarily continue to be treated as a PFIC for each subsequent year during which the U.S. investor owned the ordinary shares or ADSs.
-If we were treated as a PFIC, U.S. investors would be subject to special punitive tax rules with respect to any "excess distribution" received from us and any gain realized from a sale or other disposition (including a pledge) of the ordinary shares or ADSs unless a U.S. investor made a timely "qualified electing fund" or "mark-to-market" election.
+If we were treated as a PFIC, U.S. investors would be subject to special punitive tax rules with respect to any "excess distribution" received from us and any g

 For a more detailed discussion of the U.S. tax consequences to U.S. investors if we were classified as a PFIC, see Item 10.E- "Taxation - Certain Material U.S. Federal Income Tax Considerations to U.S. Holders - Passive Foreign Investment Company".